Protests against Daniel Ortega: June

 Two United States diplomats and a professor were expelled from Nicaragua on 14 June due to their studies on the canal, with President Ortega stating, "Our government has been forced to remove two people who, being United States government officials with official passports, carried out in Nicaragua without the knowledge of or coordination with our authorities tasks that are the purview of the Nicaraguan government."

 On 25 June, five foreign activists were deported for alleged possession of explosives after a small fire occurred at a home that was teaching about wood stoves.

 The United States government then issued a travel warning to its own visitors on 29 June due to the Nicaraguan government's reactions to protest, which included the deportation and expulsion of foreign visitors.

 November

 On 29 November 2016, a protest destined to the capital city of Managua was met with roadblocks from Nicaraguan authorities.
 At the starting point 300 km from Managua in Nueva Guinea, protests turned to clashes resulting in eleven injured.

 2017

+August

+The National Council in Defence of our Land organized the 91st protest against the construction of the canal, which would affect thousands of people.
+For a couple of hours on August 15, police stopped protesters from arriving on buses to a march taking place in La Froncesa, a bay created on the borders of El Salvador, Honduras, and Nicaragua.
+Bianca Jagger, a renowned human rights defender, was also present during the protest.
+The Americas Director at Amnesty International, Erika Guevara-Rosas, stated “Once again, the Nicaraguan police have violated people’s right to peaceful protest.
+These kinds of actions are, quite simply, acts of intimidation designed to suppress any expression of disagreement with the policies of Daniel Ortega’s government.”
+The police have a history of oppressing citizens' rights to protest peacefully; they block roads and restrict access to transport when communities organize protests.